 Last week I talked about three important Java DB2 performance best practices that can help prevent performance problems before they get into production.
 Unfortunately, the comments from readers indicated that the Java DB2 performance problems are already in production and the database is being blamed.
-Proving the database is not the issues always . . . → Read More: Three Items to Improve Java Performance
+Proving the database is not the issues always requires . . . → Read More: Three Items to Improve Java Performance

 Check out my video on “Building Scalable Data Solutions in a Changing Regulatory Landscape.”